• Skip to main content

 • Stir in oats and raisins.
 Add oil, egg, milk, carrots and banana and stir until blended.
 Fill each muffin cup with ¼ cup batter.

-• Bake until a toothpick inserted in center of a muffin comes out clean, 18 to 25 minutes.
-Serve warm or at room temperature.
-To store, keep in an airtight container for up to 3 days.
+• Bake until a toothpick inserted in center of a muffin comes out clean, 18 to 20 minutes.
+Serve warm!

 Notes